alps-lab/alps-lab.github.io/about.md

 ### Short Bio

-I joined Lehigh in Fall 2015.
-Prior to that I was a Research Staff Member at IBM Thomas J. Watson Research Center.
-I received my doctoral degree from Georgia Tech.
-I did my undergraduate studies in my home country, China, at Zhejiang University.
+I joined Penn State in Fall 2019.
+Prior to that I was an assistant professor at Lehigh University.
+I obtained my doctoral degree from Georgia Tech.
+I did my undergraduate studies at Zhejiang University (China).

 <!-- I am now affiliated with [I-DISC](https://www1.lehigh.edu/research/interdisciplinary-research-institutes/data-intelligent-systems-computation   ), an interdisciplinary initiative that pushes the envelop of data analytics research. -->